Case Study

 Interactive Simulation Dashboards

-The final model is deployed within a “Playable” dashboard.
+The final model is deployed within a “Playable” interactive dashboard that accepts standardized Excel format inputs and outputs branded PowerPoint slides.
 This interface allows developers to:

-- ●Compare to Benchmarks: Visualize how a virtual prototype sits within the competitive landscape of existing products.
+- ●Compare to Benchmarks: Visualize how a virtual prototype sits within the competitive landscape compared to the benchmarks used to train the model.

 Strategic Impact on Product Development